-The average pension increases during the investigation period for the pensioners that was in the Fund was 1.8% pa.
-This is lower than the pension increases assumption adopted for the previous actuarial investigation of 2.2% pa.
-This has had a positive impact on the financial position of the Fund.
+The average pension increases during the investigation period for the pensioners that was in the Fund was 2.8% p.a.
+This is higher than the pension increases assumption adopted for the previous actuarial investigation of 2.0% p.a.
+In isolation, this has had a negative impact on the financial position of the Fund.

 Under the Trust Deed, pension increases are based on CPI.
 In addition, the Trust Deed allows the Trustee to apply discretionary pension increases, although historically this discretion has not been exercised.
-Based on our long-term expected price increases in Australia and historical levels of discretionary increases, I have assumed pension increases of 2.0% p.a. would apply in this investigation (other than otherwise specified).
+Based on our long-term expected price increases in Australia and historical levels of discretionary increases, I have assumed pension increases of 3.0% p.a. would apply in this investigation (other than otherwise specified).